Ulises-ICM-UPC/UCalib/README.md

 Are you experiencing problems?
 Do you want to give us a comment?
 Do you need to get in touch with us?
 Please contact us!
 To do so, we ask you to use the [Issues section](https://github.com/Ulises-ICM-UPC/UCalib/issues) instead of emailing us.

+## Contributions

+Contributions to this project are welcome.
+To do a clean pull request, please follow these [guidelines](https://github.com/MarcDiethelm/contributing/blob/master/README.md)

 ## License

 UCalib is released under a [GPLv3 license](https://github.com/Ulises-ICM-UPC/UCalib/blob/main/LICENSE).
 If you use UCalib in an academic work, please cite: